 Of course [laughs], in subsequent years, Prince Abdullah become Crown Prince Abdullah and ultimately the King.
 And we are seeing him producing upwards of ten million barrels a day [laughs].
 But the concern that the Saudis would limit production was certainly there.
 It was not reflected in the C.I.A. study that you mentioned.

 [This was a reference to a pair of C.I.A. reports on oil that Carter had partially declassified at the same of his April 1977 “moral equivalent of war” speech: “The International Energy Situation: Outlook to 1985” and “The Impending Soviet Oil Crisis.”
-Schlesinger said on other occasions that he didn’t trust the C.I.A.’s analyses on oil supplies during that era.]
+Schlesinger had said on earlier occasions that he didn’t trust the C.I.A.’s analyses on oil supplies during that era.]

 Q: It seems the CIA study was too pessimistic about Soviet oil.